hatchways/team-penne/README.md

 ### Receiving Notifications

 Whenever one of the products on any of the lists goes on sale, the user gets a notification relaying that information.
+The product is then also updated in the list that it's in.

 <div align="center"> <img src="./readme_assets/notifications.gif"/></div>